Protest Fort Bend Property Tax - Reduction from Lawsuits $38 MM / Year

 Texas property owners should protest annually since It is a responsibility of ownership.
 Large commercial owners generally appeal annually and obtain a reduction.
 Why should homeowners be excluded?

-While the total value of resolved property was down in 2023, the value returned was not. $1 billion in value was cut from tax rolls by judicial appeals, the most ever seen in Fort Bend County up to that point. $720 million of that reduced value was for commercial properties, followed by $220 million for multi family homes.
-Single family homes also notched a strong reduction of $50 million.
+Not only did the disputed value break records, but so did the reductions. $1.83 billion in value was cut from tax rolls by litigation, the most ever seen in the county up to that point. $1.26 billion of that reduced value was for commercial properties, followed by $500 million for multi family homes.
+Single family homes also notched a strong reduction of $40 million.

 Tax Savings From Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.